DevAdvancer/Study-notes-Viewer/README.md

 # Study Notes Viewer 📚

 ## Overview

 Study Notes Viewer is a React-based web application for managing and organizing study notes.
-The application allows users to view, filter, and interact with study notes across different subjects and progress stages.
+The application allows users to view, filter, and interact with study notes across different subjects and progress stages, with support for embedded multimedia content.

 ## Features 🌟